sarcox/CP-HoneyPot-Instructions/README.md

 # Walkthrough

 <hr>
-Keeping in mind that there are many ways one could fulfill the above requirements, in this section, we will walkthrough a basic honeypot deployment using a well-supported open source honeypot: <a href="https://github.com/pwnlandia/mhn">Modern Honey Network (MHN)</a>.
+Keeping in mind that there are many ways one could fulfill the above requirements, in this section, we will walkthrough a basic honeypot deployment using a well-supported open source honeypot: [Modern Honey Network (MHN)](https://github.com/pwnlandia/mhn).
 MHN's architecture is modular and extensible and comes with many options for deploying different types of honey pots.
 In MHN architecture, there is a single admin VM which is used to deploy, manage and collect information from the honeypots, which are deployed as separate VMs.
 Thus to run MHN, we'll need to setup at least two VMs: the single **Admin VM** and at least one **Honeypot VM**.

-** Milestone 0: To the Google Cloud!
+## Milestone 0: To the Google Cloud!
 To complete this assignment, you'll need access to a cloud hosting provider to provision the VMs.
 Many providers offer time-limited free trial accounts with resource limitations, and you should easily be able to complete the requirements for this assignment within these limitations -- though you may need to ensure you cleanup before your trial period expires.
 The setup we'll walkthrough below has been tested to work with standard sized VMs.
 Running MHN Admin on micro size VM's is not recommended.

 You can use any cloud provider to which you already have access or that offers a free trial, though you'll need to be familiar with its usage and / or limitations.
-If you're not sure where to start, we recommend <a href="https://cloud.google.com/free/">Google Cloud Platform's Free Tier</a>, and while we'll provide general guidelines that should work with most cloud providers, the instructions below will also show insets labeled **GCP Users** with commands and settings specific to Google Cloud Platform.
+If you're not sure where to start, we recommend [Google Cloud Platform's Free Tier](https://cloud.google.com/free/), and while we'll provide general guidelines that should work with most cloud providers, the instructions below will also show insets labeled **GCP Users** with commands and settings specific to Google Cloud Platform.
 If you are confident about working with an alternate cloud provider such as AWS feel free to adapt the below instructions accordingly.
 If this is your first foray into the world of cloud computing, consider starting a GCP trial so you can follow the more specific instructions below.

 ## Setting up your GCP environment
 You will complete some of the initial setup steps in the Web UI for GCP.
 This should give you a feel for the tools and functionality GCP provides.